morgandival/morgandival/README.md

 ﻿# G'day!
 I'm Morgan.

-I'm a web developer and content writer based in Sydney, Australia.
+I'm a web developer and content writer based in Sydney, Australia, with over a decade of experience building websites in a variety of different contexts.

 ## What have I been working on lately?